Ciencia-Cafe/Diatom/README.md

 Diatom is a very simple data serialization language, it tries to be human readable and gets rid of a lot of useless punctuation.

-> This spec is a newer version of Diatom, design to be more "general use" than the older format
+> This spec is a newer version of Diatom, designed to be more "general use" than the older format

 A simple Diatom file is very similar to JSON, but commas and colons are not required, they are just cosmetics used for readability.